21 NCAC 10 .0204 LICENSURE; RENEWAL OF LICENSE

 (f) First-Year Continuing Education Exemptions.
 A licentiate who was enrolled in chiropractic college at any time during the year of initial licensure or a licentiate initially licensed after September 1st of the current year shall be permitted to renew his or her license for the ensuing year without obtaining continuing education but shall be required to submit a license renewal form and pay the renewal fee.
 In subsequent years, a licentiate shall not be permitted to renew his or her license until the continuing education requirements set forth in Paragraph (e) of this Rule are satisfied.

 (g) Hardship Waivers.
 A licentiate seeking a hardship waiver of the continuing education requirement shall make written application to the Board no later than December 15th of the current year explaining the nature and circumstances of the hardship.
-Upon the applicant's showing that compliance with the continuing education requirement poses an undue hardship, the Board may waive the requirement in whole or part or grant an extension of time within which to comply.
+Upon the applicant's showing that compliance with the continuing education requirement poses an undue hardship, the Board shall waive the requirement in whole or part or grant an extension of time within which to comply.
 "Undue hardship" shall include protracted medical illness, natural disaster, or extended absence from the United States.

 (h) Military Hardship.
 A licentiate who is serving in the Armed Forces of the United States and to whom G.S.
 93B-15(a) grants an extension of time to pay a renewal fee shall also be granted an identical extension of time to complete the continuing education required for license renewal.